Registering to rehome

 If you live in a flat, you can still rehome a dog – in fact, many of our dogs have happily gone to live with new owners in flats.

 After registering, we might ask for photos or videos of your home or garden.
 This is decided on a case-by-case basis, for example we may want to check that your garden is suitable to exercise an energetic dog.
-If you live in rented accommodation, we may ask you to provide written permission from your landlord or housing authority, confirming that they are happy for you to keep a pet in the property.
+If you live in rented accommodation, we may ask you to provide written permission from your landlord or housing authority, confirming that they are happy for you to keep a pet in the property

 Living with other animals

-Many of the animals we see at Battersea thrive in homes where they’re the only pet.
-Each animal that comes into Battersea is different, so it doesn’t mean we won’t find a dog for you, but it might take us longer.
+Some dogs are happy to live with other dogs, but some are happier with the home to themselves.
+This may apply to your existing dog, as well as the new dog you'd be bringing home.
+Each animal that comes into Battersea is different, so it doesn’t mean we wouldn’t find a dog for you, but it might take us longer.
 In some cases, it might not be possible at all.
 We always want to ensure the health and happiness of all the animals involved, including your current pets.